Morris County NJ Terroristic Threats Attorney

 Contact a Jefferson Twp.
 NJ Terroristic Threats Lawyer for Immediate Assistance

-For additional information regarding terroristic threats or other domestic violence charges in New Jersey, give us a call anytime 24/7 for a telephone consultation at 201-355-5385 or toll-free at 866-949-6948, or you can use the online contact form.
-A member of our criminal defense team will be happy to answer any questions you have and provide you with an honest assessment of your case.
+For additional information regarding terroristic threats or other domestic violence charges in New Jersey, give us a call 24/7 for a free consultation at (908) 336-5008, or you can use the online contact form.
+One of our Morris County criminal defense attorneys will be happy to answer any questions you have and provide you with an honest assessment of your case.